c6o/docs/content/pubsub.md

 ### Publishing

-For producers to publish content, there are 2 API options: unary and streamed.
-A producer can either make a separate publish call each time there is new content or it can open up a stream and send the content as it is ready.
+For producers to publish content, there are 2 API choices: unary and streamed.
+A producer can either make a separate publish call each time there is new content or it can open up (and keep open) a stream and send the content as it is ready.
 Both of these options are fully supported and fully functional and so it is left to the producer to decide which works best.

 #### Traxitt System APIs